w3c/csvw/examples/conditional-matching-in-occupational-listing-hierarchy.md

 This time I want to trigger a one template if the Occupation is a main category (e.g. Code = `15-1199.00`), else I want to trigger a different category.
 A main category is denoted with the final two digits of the code being `00`.

-*(Aside 3: of course, as these two files are likely to be packaged together, I could have had just a single metadata description describing BOTH resources!)*
+*(Aside 3: of course, as these two files are likely to be packaged together, I could have had just a single metadata description describing BOTH tables!)*

 Here's the metadata description for the resource: